MonkeyMarcel/MonkeyMarcel/README.md

 # Welcome to My Digital Lair! 🦄🚀

 Greetings, traveler!
 I'm Marcel, a bold adventurer in the vast realms of Blockchain and Golang.
-As a curious freshman, I'm on an epic quest to master the arcane arts of protocol communication and contribute to legendary repositories.

 ## About Me
 - 🌱 **Learning**: Deep diving into the mysteries of Blockchain technology and the robust power of Golang.